-• Pattern matching in case expressions, lambdas, do-notation, etc case x of (a,b) -> rhs is interpreted as case x of !(a,b) -> rhs case x of y -> rhs is lazy in Haskell, but with Strict is interpreted as
+• Pattern matching in case expressions, lambdas, do-notation, etc case x of (a,b) -> rhs is interpreted as case x of !(a,b) -> rhs case x of y -> rhs is lazy in Haskell, but with Strict is interpreted as case x of !y -> rhs which evaluates x.
+Similarly, if newtype Age = MkAge Int, then

-The outermost pattern of all pattern matches gets an implicit bang, unless disabled with \sim .
+The outermost pattern of all pattern matches gets an implicit bang, unless disabled with ~.
 This applies to case expressions, patterns in lambda, do-notation, list comprehension, and so on.
-For example which evalutes x.
-Similarly, if newtype Age = MkAge Int, then
+For example is lazy in Haskell; but with Strict the added bang makes it strict.

 Since the semantics of pattern matching in case expressions is strict, this usually has no effect whatsoever.
 But it does make a difference in the degenerate case of variables and newtypes.
-So is lazy in Haskell; but with Strict the added bang makes it strict.
+So